Skip to content

-Within the first month of every quarter, the U.S. Department of the Treasury releases several publications containing information on historical and future borrowing activities.
-Those publications provide valuable insights into our nation’s fiscal situation, including how much the government expects to borrow, the composition of Treasury debt, and factors influencing the Treasury’s decision making.
+About a month after each quarter begins, the U.S. Department of the Treasury releases several publications containing information on historical and future borrowing activities.
+Those publications provide valuable insights into the nation’s fiscal situation, including how much the government expects to borrow, the composition of Treasury debt, and factors influencing the Treasury’s decision-making.

 Quarterly Treasury Borrowing Estimates

-Looking back, the U.S. government has borrowed over $2.5 trillion over the past 12 months.
-If the Treasury’s expectations about the next two quarters prove accurate, the U.S. government will have borrowed more than $500 billion in eight of the last nine quarters after doing so only six times in the previous two decades.
+Looking back, the U.S. government has borrowed $2.3 trillion over the past 12 months.
+If the Treasury’s expectations about the next two quarters prove accurate, the U.S. government will have borrowed more than $500 billion in eight of the last 10 quarters after doing so only six times in the prior two decades.

-Short-Term Securities are Slightly Higher as a Share of Treasury Borrowing Since the Middle of 2023
+Short-Term Securities Have Been Slightly Higher as a Share of Treasury Borrowing Since the Middle of 2023

-- After the Fiscal Responsibility Act was enacted, thereby suspending the debt ceiling, the issuance of bills rose again to replenish Treasury’s cash reserves (which had been depleted during the debt limit impasse).
+• After the Fiscal Responsibility Act was enacted, which included a temporary suspension of the debt ceiling, the issuance of bills rose again to replenish Treasury’s cash reserves (which had been depleted during the debt limit impasse).
 The proportion of bills exceeded 20 percent in September 2023 and remains above that level today.

 Treasury Borrowing Insights